 Hydraulic rock mass erosion is found to be more prominent in the unlined dam spillways threatening the safety and sustainability of the whole hydraulic structure.
-The flood water with huge hydraulic energy flowing over unlined spillways, interacts with the discontinuities in the rock mass resulting in noticeable quantities of rock mass erosion.
+The flood water with huge hydraulic energy flowing over unlined spillways, formed by blasting the existing bed rock, interacts with the discontinuities in the rock mass resulting in noticeable quantities of rock mass erosion.
 The complex interaction between the hydraulic power transferred to the rock mass and the resistance offered by the rock-mass, which depends on various geomechanical properties, renders the comprehension of the erosion process difficult (Pells et al. 2017; Boumaiza et al. 2019; Kashtiban et al. 2021).
-Historic examples of spillway erosion cases, as observed from Oroville dam spillway (Zhang et al. 2024), Ricobayo dam spillway (Pells 2016; Liu and Kieffer 2021) and Copeton dam spillway (Pells et al. 2016, 2024), presents the devastating losses experienced.
+The spillways are categorised into two types based on the evacuation of water, namely plunging jet and parallel flow spillways, whereas the current article focuses on the second one.
+Historic examples of spillway erosion cases, as observed from Oroville dam spillway (Stofleth et al. 2023; Zhang et al. 2024), Ricobayo dam spillway (Pells 2016; Liu and Kieffer 2021) and Copeton dam spillway (Pells et al. 2016, 2024), presents the devastating losses experienced.
 Existing rock mass erosion assessment methods can be broadly classified into two categories: semi-empirical and semi-analytical (Kashtiban et al. 2021).
+The semi-empirical methods involve the development of a threshold limit by establishing a relationship between the unit hydraulic stream power dissipation and rock mass indices (representing the rock mass resistance against erosion) based on the limited erosion case studies observed around the world (Annandale 2012; Pells 2016).
+The semi-analytical methods, especially, the Comprehensive Scour Model (CSM) (Bollaert 2010), are developed for the plunging jet spillways based on the small-scale laboratory experiments requiring certain hydraulic data for precise predictions of the block dislodgement, which is complex to obtain (Lesleighter et al. 2016).
+Given these limitations, it is believed that understanding the erosion mechanism will contribute to a more precise assessment of erosion.